zefhemel/matterless/README.md

 Logic:
 * `Function`: for defining functions (snippets of code that are run when certain events occur, similar to AWS lambda functions)
-* `Library`: a convenient way to write reusable code once that is automatically available (conceptually: appended) in all functions in this application
+* `Module`: a convenient way to write reusable code once that is importable in all functions in this application
 * `Environment`:  defines environment variables available to all functions in the application.

 Event sources: